MP Estate Planning UK

 What to check first

-Step 1: Add the new transfer to any chargeable transfers in the last seven years.
-Step 2: Compare the total to the nil‑rate band (£325,000).
+Step 1: Add the value of the new transfer to any CLTs made in the last seven years.
+Step 2: Compare the cumulative total to the nil‑rate band (£325,000).
+If the total stays at or below £325,000, the entry charge is nil.
+For a married couple each creating their own trust, the combined available NRB can be up to £650,000.

 When the lifetime rate applies and grossing up

-Death within seven years and reservations of benefit
+Death within seven years and gifts with reservation of benefit

 Practical actions trustees must take

-• Record the transfer date and market value.
+• Record the exact transfer date and obtain a professional market valuation.

 How the 10-year anniversary charge works for relevant property trusts